 - Case 2: To compare with earlier simulation results,

 - Case 3: When none of the additional modeling components are turned on.

+For other advanced simulations, e.g., spatially consistent mobility modelling for beamtracking, large bandwidth and arrays, oxygen absorption, etc., some of the additional modelling components of Section 7.6 should be considered.